kwrooijen/gungnir/doc/modules/model.md

 ### `:has-many`

 Describe a `:has-many` relation which can be queried through the current model.
-This relational query will return a vector of results.
+This relational query will return a vector of maps.

 ```clojure
 [:map